Liam Hemsworth: Personal life

-Hemsworth is the ambassador of the Australian Childhood Foundation.
-Hemsworth talked about his association with the foundation, "I have the best parents you can have.
-They have worked in child protection for twenty years and have only ever given me encouragement and support.
-The world is a scary enough place as it is for children.
-It is important that home should always be a safe place for them."
-When asked if he believed he was a hero to children, Hemsworth said he did not know, but that he would like to be a good role model.
+As of 2012 Hemsworth was ambassador of the Australian Childhood Foundation, attributing his association with the foundation to his parents, who had worked in child protection for 20 years "and have only ever given me encouragement and support".

 Hemsworth was vegan and told Men's Fitness in 2015 that he found "no negatives to eating like this.
 I feel nothing but positive, mentally and physically."
 In 2020, following hospitalization for kidney stones, he told Men's Health that he had to "completely rethink what [he] was putting in [his] body."